thanhqtran/pyfrbus/README.md

 # pyfrbus
-A copy of FRB/US Python code with some notes
+A copy of the FRB/US Python code with some notes

 ## Installing dependencies